 Since the 19th century, the chirruping of birds during the spring mating season is known as valentining.
 If you want to be even more specific, though …

 … the verb chelidonize is a proper word for the chirping of swallows as they fly overhead.
 It derives from the Greek word for swallow, chelidon—which is also the origin of …

 … the 17th-century adjective Chelidonian.
-As well as being used to describe anything the deep red color of a swallow’s throat, Chelidonian winds are warm spring winds, so called because they tended to start blowing around the same time that swallows and martins began to return in the spring.
+In addition to being used to describe anything that is the deep red color of a swallow’s throat, Chelidonian winds are warm spring winds, so called because they tended to start blowing around the same time that swallows and martins began to return in the spring.